CONQUER THE CONTOUR

 HOW TO HIGHLIGHT & CONTOUR

-Firstly your going to want to start off with amount of freezeframe BB BLUR applied all over the face.
+Firstly you're going to want to start off with amount of freezeframe BB BLUR applied all over the face.
 This provides us with a beautiful base to work upon.

 Next, I would grab your light & dark concealers and start drawing out the areas you wish to highlight and contour (the list below will give you some guidance on what parts of the face you should focus on).